elliottkember/mobx/docs/refguide/autorun.md

 # Autorun

-`mobx.autorun` can be used in those cases where you want to create a reactive function that will never have observers itself.
-This is usually the case when you need to bridge from reactive to imperative code, for example for logging, persistence or UI-updating code.
+`mobx.autorun` can be used to create a function that runs whenever any of its dependencies change.
+It's useful for bridging from reactive to imperative code - for example, logging, persistence or code that updates a UI.

-When `autorun` is used, the provided function will always be triggered when one of its dependencies changes.
-In contrast, `computed(function)` creates functions that only re-evaluate if it has observers on its own, otherwise its value is considered to be irrelevant.
+An `autorun` function always runs and cannot be observed - by contrast, `computed` functions only run when they have observers.

-As a rule of thumb: use `autorun` if you have a function that should run automatically but that doesn't result in a new value.
-Use `computed` for everything else.
-Autoruns are about initiating _effects_, not about producing new values.
+As a rule of thumb: use `autorun` if you have a function that should run automatically, but which doesn't calculate or return anything.
+Use `computed` for everything else; autoruns are about initiating _effects_, not about producing new values.
 If a string is passed as first argument to `autorun`, it will be used as debug name.

-The function passed to autorun will receive one argument when invoked, the current reaction (autorun), which can be used to dispose the autorun during execution.
+The function passed to autorun will receive one argument when invoked, the current reaction (autorun), which can be used to dispose of the autorun during execution. `autorun` also returns this function, so you can dispose of the autorun.

 Just like the [`@observer` decorator/function](./observer-component.md), `autorun` will only observe data that is used during the execution of the provided function.